History of the United States House of Representatives: Articles of Confederation and new Constitution

 Under the Articles of Confederation, the Congress of the Confederation was a unicameral body in which each state was equally represented, and in which each state had a veto over most action.
 States could, and did, ignore what did pass.
 The ineffectiveness of the federal government under the Articles led Congress to summon the Convention of 1787.

 One of the most divisive issues facing the Convention was the structure of Congress.
 James Madison's Virginia Plan called for a bicameral Congress; the lower house would be elected directly by the people, and the upper house would be elected by the lower house.
 The plan drew the support of delegates from large states such as Virginia, Massachusetts, and Pennsylvania, as it called for representation based on population.
 The smaller states, however, favored the New Jersey Plan, which called for a unicameral Congress with equal representation for the states.
 Eventually, a compromise, known as the Connecticut Compromise or the Great Compromise was reached; one house of Congress (the House of Representatives) would provide proportional representation, whereas the other (the Senate) would provide equal representation.
 The Constitution was ratified by the end of 1788, and its full implementation was set for March 4, 1789.

 18th century

 The House of Representatives began work on April 1, 1789, when it achieved a quorum for the first time, with 59 members elected from 11 states.
-In 1790, North Carolina and Rhode Island elected representatives (see: 1788 and 1789 United States House of Representatives elections), bringing the total count of representatives to 65.
+In 1790, North Carolina and Rhode Island elected representatives, bringing the total count of representatives to 65.

 In the 1st United States Congress, Frederick Muhlenberg, a Pennsylvania Lutheran minister and politician, was the first Speaker of the House.